 We live in a time where issues of the brain are becoming more and more prominent.
 Part of this is due to the fact that research is giving us more and more insight into brain function.
 The second piece is that we know more and more about the various factors that a healthy brain plays in your quality of life.

 As a result, we are beginning to realize there is such a thing as living a lifestyle that is healthy for your brain.
 In fact, living a brain-healthy lifestyle is one of the best things you can do to minimize conditions like Alzheimer’s and dementia later in life.
 In a time where it is estimated that one new case of dementia is detected every four seconds globally, this insight is key.
-Starting now can make a big different later.
+Starting now can make a big difference later.
 Where does this begin?
 It’s a multi-step process, but the good news is that it’s something that you can get started on right away.

 Body And Mind—Closer Than You Think

-Many people think that the activities you need to improve your brain power are sedentary, and while there’s no harm in reading a good book, don’t neglect the relationship between a healthy body and healthy mind.
+Many people think that the activities you need to improve your brain power are sedentary, and while there’s no harm in reading a good book, don’t neglect the relationship between a healthy body and a healthy mind.
 One study has shown that regular aerobic exercise appears to boost the size of the hippocampus.
 This part of the brain is associated with verbal memory and learning.
 One thing to note is that it was strictly aerobic exercise, the type that gets your heart pumping that had this effect.
 Resistance training, balance and muscle toning exercises did not have the same results.

 So how does this work out?
 As it turns out, getting regular exercise has both indirect and direct benefits for the brain.
 Directly, exercise can help reduce insulin resistance and inflammation, as well as stimulate the release of growth factors.
 Growth factors are chemicals in the brain that play a variety of roles.
 These include the health of brain cells, the growth of new blood vessels in the brain, and even the amount of new brain cells generated.
 As far as the intensity of the exercise you undergo, as a starting point, the study participants walked briskly for one hour, twice a week.
 This makes 120 minutes of moderate activity exercise.
 The standard is 150 a week, but if this sounds a bit too much, don’t give up.
 Just start a few minutes a week, then add on a few minutes each time until you hit that magic number.